File <bronze6.htm> ARCHEOLOGY>

 later depiction of Lug is that in Fig. 92, where his name is given in Norse runes, one of many

-examples we now have of Norsemen influence on the western Irish in North
+examples we now have of Norsemen influence on the western Irish in North America.
+Presumably the Norsemen came down from

-down from Hudson Bay to enter the prairie lands.
-In this petroglyph Lug is shown holding his magic spear, by
+In this petroglyph Lug is shown holding his magic spear, by means of

-returning spring.
-The last-mentioned
+spring.
+The last-mentioned petroglyph

-site another Ancient Irish god is identified by his name written in Norse runes.
-This is Mabona (or Mabo), the Irish Apollo, god of
+Ancient Irish god is identified by his name written in Norse runes.
+This is Mabona (or Mabo), the Irish Apollo, god of music and of sports and the

-fertility.
-In this context his symbol
+presiding divinity in charge of male fertility.
+In this context his symbol is the phallus, shown in the

-is the phallus, shown in the petroglyph on the rock above him.
+petroglyph on the rock above him.
 The Punic

 traders of Iberia brought to America the coinage of Carthage and other